Driving on Autobahn

 A73: from Lichtenfels to Bamberg and vice versa.
 You can drive fast here from Höhe Bad Staffelstein.

-A8: from junction A623 / A8 to Heusweiler
+A8: from junction A623/A8 to Heusweiler

 A8: from Merzig to exit Rehlingen-Siersburg (in both directions)

-A8: from Wurmberg to intersection Leonberg
+A8: from Wurmberg to the intersection of Leonberg

-A9: from berlin to A4 Leipzig
+A9: from Berlin to A4 Leipzig

 A9: from Halle to Leipzig